gajus/eslint-plugin-jsdoc/README.md

 a problem should be raised when there is more than one space between each line's parts.
 Defaults to `"never"`.

+Note that in addition to alignment, both options will ensure at least one space is present after the asterisk delimiter.

 After the string, an options object is allowed with the following properties.

 <a name="eslint-plugin-jsdoc-rules-check-line-alignment-options-3-tags"></a>